sortecoevo/sortee/content/blog/2026_5th-anniversary.md

 The afternoon was filled with inspiring discussions, plenty of laughter, and, of course, a birthday cake.

-{{< centered-figure src="/img/Parker-Purgar-Lagisz-Nakagawa-Flaman.jpg" width="500px" alt="5 SORTEE members blowing out candles on a birthday cake" caption="Prof. Tim Parker, Marija Purgar (President), Losia Lagisz (President-Elect), Prof. Shinichi Nakagawa, Stephanie Flaman (Conference Committee Chair)"}}
+{{< centered-figure src="/img/Parker-Purgar-Lagisz-Nakagawa-Flaman.jpg" width="500px" alt="5 SORTEE members blowing out candles on a birthday cake" caption="Prof. Tim Parker, Marija Purgar (President), Losia Lagisz (President-Elect), Prof. Shinichi Nakagawa, Stephanie Flaman (Conference Committee Chair)" >}}

 ## Where It All Began